EPC (Engineering, Procurement, and Construction)

 Also known as: Turnkey Contractor, Turnkey Provider

 A contract form — not a technical function — under which a single entity takes full responsibility for engineering, procuring, and constructing a complete BESS plant.
 The EPC contractor bears commercial accountability for performance, schedule, and cost.
-Under an EPC contract, system integration responsibility sits with the EPC contractor by default — whether they perform it in-house or subcontract it.
+Under an EPC contract, the EPC contractor coordinates all equipment interfaces and delivers the plant as a working system.

 In energy storage

 EPC is not the only delivery model.
 Developers with sufficient technical capability can bypass the EPC wrapper entirely by procuring equipment directly — buying DC blocks, PCS, controls, and other components from separate suppliers.
-In doing so, the developer takes on system integration responsibility themselves.
-The technical function is the same regardless of who holds it commercially; the difference is contractual structure and risk allocation.
+In doing so, the developer takes on responsibility for coordinating equipment interfaces and delivering a compliant plant.
+The technical coordination is the same regardless of who holds it commercially; the difference is contractual structure and risk allocation.